Bredon Hill

-Bredon Hill is a hill in Worcestershire, England, south-west of Evesham in the Vale of Evesham.
+Bredon Hill is a hill located in Worcestershire, England, south-west of Evesham in the Vale of Evesham.
 The summit of the hill is in the parish of Kemerton, and it extends over parts of eight other parishes (listed below).
 The hill is geologically part of the Cotswolds and lies within the Cotswolds Area of Outstanding Natural Beauty.
 However, it now stands isolated in the Vale of Evesham due to natural causes.